Much like wine (😉), having data doesn’t mean you have quality data.

 Data integrity covers the "resilience" of data quality.
 It often covers aspects of data protection and data security — how well the data is handled and preserved — as well as the quality of the original data.
 That means: we can see integrity as part of data quality and vice versa.
 Data integrity deals with the same areas as mentioned above because these same areas are what need to be maintained during data-handling events.

 Once you get into serious data management, each of the above elements will have multiple metrics and key performance indicators (KPIs).
-These can include both the number of data points, as well as the number and results of various methods of verification and comparison.
-This overarching practice can be called data quality management.
+These can include both:

-Data collection usually comes with more than one variable (such as age, as in our example), meaning that these six elements must apply to numerous factors…and quickly get complicated.
+Data collection usually comes with more than one variable (such as age, as in our example), meaning that these six dimensions must apply to numerous factors…and quickly get complicated.
 For this foundational article, however, these are great rules of thumb when getting started with data management of any kind — these serve as ways to know you can trust your metrics later:

 Wherever possible, pair these with quantifiable metrics to evaluate your data objectively.
 For example: